blackboard/BBDN-CSharp-WS-Sample/README.md

 This code sample starts as a web form that gathers information.
 This web form allows you to:
 - Register a proxy tool
 - login as a proxy tool
-- login as a user
+- login as any Blackboard user
 - retrieve a list of courses a specified user is enrolled in and their role in that course.

 The web form asks for a URL.
 This URL must contain the protocol at the beginning: